Hard-Boiled Wonderland and the End of the World: Critical reception

 Hard-Boiled Wonderland and the End of the World was awarded the Tanizaki Prize in 1985.
 The novel has received critical acclaim both domestically and internationally, receiving praise from literary critics published in magazines such as The Japan Times.
 Kirkus Reviews wrote that it was "One of those rare postmodern novels that is as intellectually profound as stylistically accomplished, by a writer with a bold and original vision."
 Publishers Weekly said "Murakami's ingenuity and inventiveness cannot fail to intoxicate; this is a bravura performance."

 Jay Rubin, who has translated many of Murakami's later works into English, said that Hard-Boiled Wonderland and the End of the World is his favorite Murakami novel and that it "is just a shock after reading the black and white, autobiographical fiction that is such the norm in Japan."
 Murakami himself stated that Hard-Boiled Wonderland and the End of the World is typical of his style.

 A Companion to Crime Fiction describes Hard-Boiled Wonderland and the End of the World as a 'metaphysical detective story', comparing it with Kobo Abe's Inter Ice Age 4 and Andrew Crumey's Mobius Dick, 'linking apocalyptic science fiction and metaphysical detective/mystery stories through antiphonal narratives, alternating "science" and "mystery" to yield reciprocal modes of displacement.'

 In The New York Times, Paul West found that the novel needed "more emotion" and "fobs us off with generics and categories" rather than seriously developing "his thematic material".

 Influences in other works

 The End of the World narrative was one of the inspirations for Yoshitoshi Abe's Haibane Renmei, originally produced as a dōjinshi manga and later adapted as an anime series.
 Both works feature a city that people are not allowed to leave, with a wall, a river, a library, and a clock tower.

+Adaptations

+In June 2026, the Barbican Theatre in London announced a forthcoming stage adaptation of the novel, written by Murakami and directed by Philippe Decouflé, to premiere in October of that year.